goabstract/Marketing-for-Engineers/README.md

 We struggle in asking people to pay for your product or service.
 * [How Much is Your App, Skill and Time Worth?](https://medium.com/mobile-growth/how-much-is-your-app-skill-and-time-worth-4386a7613fa1) by Peter Witham.
 It's more a philosophical read from my friend, who tries to prevent you from charging the low price for you mobile apps or any other product.
 * [Picking a pricing strategy for your SaaS product](https://blog.intercom.com/picking-your-pricing-model/) by Des Traynor, Intercom co-founder.
+* [Why You Should Change Your SaaS Pricing Every 6 Months](http://www.priceintelligently.com/blog/why-you-should-change-your-saas-pricing-every-six-months) by Jordan T. McBride.